Jo Wynn-Carter is CEO and founder of Retail Inspired.

 Jo’s Biography

 Jo founded Retail Inspired a branding and communications consultancy in January 2018.
-Retail Inspired specialises in town centres, working with local leaders, businesses and communities to assist the evolution of places.
+Retail Inspired specialises in town centres, working with local leaders, independent businesses and communities to assist the evolution of places.
 Jo is a creative retail expert and digital marketing specialist with an extensive background in retail, communications, town centre regeneration and place making.

 Jo has held several senior positions within high street brands before establishing her own retail business in London.
-She also worked within local goverment delivering several ground breaking town centre focused projects; and gave innovative support to SME’s, developing their brands, communication strategies and responding to the ever-changing retail landscape.
+She worked within local goverment delivering several ground breaking town centre focused projects; and gave innovative support to SME’s, developing their brands, communication strategies and responding to the ever-changing retail landscape.

 Jo launched Love Ashford the UK’s first digital high street, developed and launched the independent shop share – Made in Ashford the first of its kind in Kent showcasing local designer makers.
 She also project managed the launch of Pop-Up Ashford a national campaign supporting entrepreneurs.
 The project successfully mentored over 25 businesses some of whom went on to open on the high street.